 Comment: This section contains two interpretive statements that may be used in defining a UNA for the purpose of the Uniform Act.
-Subsection (1) clarifies the meaning of "non-profit" as it is used in the Uniform Act.
+Subsection (1) clarifies the meaning of "nonprofit" as it is used in the Uniform Act.
 This term may be easily misunderstood, as it implies that "nonprofit" bodies must forswear all activities that could produce a profit.
 In fact, many UNAs do engage in profit-making activities, as a means to support and advance their purposes.
 For example, a UNA may operate a bingo parlour and use the profits from that activity to buy food for a homeless shelter.
 If the Uniform Act were interpreted as prohibiting these types of profit-making activities, then it would be felt as an obtrusive constraint by most UNAs.
-Subsection (1) makes it clear that profit-making activities, as such, are not the issue; rather, the focus is on distribution of the UNA's income or profit to its members.
-Clauses (a) to (e) provide further clarification as to when such a distribution is permissible.
-Since the main purpose of the Uniform Act is not to empower or regulate UNAs, but rather to clarify the rights and responsibilities of members and managers vis-à-vis each other, the UNA, and third parties, subsection (1) has been drafted as an interpretative provision for determining whether a body qualifies as a

-UNA.
-By taking this approach, subsection (1) should not be interpreted as a statutory empowerment to engage in profit-making activity or as a statutory mandate to use profit for nonprofit purposes.
+Subsection (1) makes it clear that profit-making activities, as such, are not the issue.
+This understanding of the term "nonprofit" is consistent with the approach of most Canadian nonprofit corporation statutes, which tend to contain an express statement that a nonprofit corporation is permitted to engage in profit-making activities that are incidental to its nonprofit purposes.
+See, e.g., Society Act, R.S.B.C.
+1996, c.
+433, s.
+2 (2) ("Carrying on a business, trade, industry or profession as an incident to the purposes of a society is not prohibited by this section, but a society must not distribute any gain, profit or dividend or otherwise dispose of its assets to a member of the society without receiving full and valuable consideration except during winding up or on dissolution. . . . ").
+Canadian nonprofit corporation statutes vary considerably in how they express these constraints on engaging in profit-making activities and on distribution of profits to members.
+See R. Jane Burke-Robertson & Arthur B.C.
+Drache, Non-Share Capital Corporations, looseleaf (Toronto: Thomson Carswell, 2004) at § 3 (d) (ii).
+There is surprisingly little case law on the consequences of a breach of either the constraint on engaging in profit-making activities or the constraint on distributions to members.
+See, e.g., Trident Foreshore Lands Ltd. v.
+Brown, 2004 BCSC 1365, 50 B.L.R.
+(3d) 13; Shaw v.
+Real Estate Board of Greater Vancouver (1973), 29 D.L.R.
+(3d) 774, [1973] 5 W.W.R.
+726 (B.C.C.A.).
+This may be indicative of a broad consensus among participants in the nonprofit sector not to engage in those activities which evades ready conversion into direct statutory language.
+Since the main purpose of the Uniform Act is not to regulate UNAs, but rather to clarify the rights and responsibilities of members and managers visà-vis each other, the UNA, and third parties, subsection (1) has been drafted as an interpretative provision for determining whether a body qualifies as a UNA.
+By taking this approach, subsection (1) should not be interpreted as a statutory authorization to engage in profit-making activity or as a statutory mandate to use profit for nonprofit purposes.
 If a body does not qualify as a UNA by failing the nonprofit test set out in this subsection, then it would presumptively be considered a partnership, which is the for-profit analogue of the UNA.
+This result would change fundamentally the liability and governance regime of the body.
+Other unpleasant consequences could follow from failing the nonprofit test, including tax and litigation consequences.
+Subsection (1) refers to "an association" rather than "a nonprofit association" because the test in this subsection may need to be pressed into service to determine if a body is a UNA or some other entity.